ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/159_Dataset_handling.md

 Generates a [contour chart](107_optimize.md) of a 3-field dataset.
 The resulting image is stored under **Filename** when [PL\_FILE](203_PlotMode.md) is set, otherwise displayed on the interactive chart.
 The value in the first field of a record is displayed as a contour color ranging from red to green.
 The second field is the x coordinate and the third field the y coordinate (see example). **CONTOUR|DOT** plots a cross at every xy coordinate.
 This function can be used to display parameter contour charts from CSV files exported by genetic or brute force training.

-## dataChart (int Handle, string Filename, HEATMAP, NULL)
+## dataChart (int Handle, string Name, HEATMAP, var\* Scale)

 Generates a [heatmap](profile.htm#heatmap) from a 2D dataset.
-The resulting image is stored under **Filename** when [PL\_FILE](203_PlotMode.md) is set, otherwise displayed on the interactive chart.
+The resulting image is stored under **Name** when [PL\_FILE](203_PlotMode.md) is set, otherwise displayed on the interactive chart with the titel **Name**.
 The dataset contains heat values in a column x row matrix that are displayed in colors ranging from blue to red.
 This function can be used to display correlation or weight heatmaps.

  ![](../images/heatmap.png) ![](../images/contour.png)
+Heatmaps can be displayed with data values in the fields by giving **HEATMAP|LABELS**.
+The x and y axes can can scaled by giving a **Scale** array consisting of x offset, x scale factor, y offset, and y scale factor.

 # Accessing data